kiketordera/advanced-performance/readme.md

 }
 ```

-We only need to implement our media queries here, maintaining our code much more clean and maintanable.
-And the best of all, is that once we implement the media queries in the html element, anything we code with rem unit will be mobile friendly without needed to make anything.
+We only need to implement our media queries here, maintaining our code much more clean and maintainable.
+And the best of all is that once we implement the media queries in the HTML element, anything we code with the rem unit will be mobile friendly without needed to make anything.

 The initial value of `62,5%` is to make calculations easy, since in that value `1rem=10px`, so if we want to make `width: 35px;`, its equivalent in `rem` is `width: 3.5rem;` <br>
 You can find full explanation why the value is `62,5%` [here](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/)<br><br>

-## Shortcuts SCSS
+### Shortcuts SCSS

 - \# = id
 - \- = siblins